dneustadt/vue-rough/readme.md

 ## Visual Components

-Shown below is a quick overview over the available components with their required properties.
+Shown below is a quick overview of the available components with their required properties.
 All components may use additional properties.
-See the [Rough.js wiki](https://github.com/rough-stuff/rough/wiki#options) for a list of available for a full list of options.
+See the [Rough.js wiki](https://github.com/rough-stuff/rough/wiki#options) for a full list of options.
 Components must be placed inside `rough-canvas` or `rough-svg`

 ### rough-line